Spectral radii for subsets of Hilbert $C^*$-modules and spectral properties of positive maps: Algebra generated by Choi-Kraus coefficients

-\section{Algebra generated by Choi-Kraus Coefficients}
+\section{Algebra generated by Choi-Kraus coefficients}

-Given a $p$-tuple $(A_1, A_2, \ldots , A_p)$ of $m\times m$ matrices how to compute a basis for the algebra generated by them in $M_m$ is an important problem in Linear Algebra.
-Apparently, this has practical applications.
-In Pascoe \cite{PasJE19}, the author shows that this can be done by looking at the vectorization of a certain matrix.
+Given a $p$-tuple $(A_1, A_2, \ldots , A_p)$ of $m\times m$ matrices, computing a basis for the algebra generated by them in $M_m$ is an important problem in linear algebra with various practical applications.
+Throughout this section, the ``algebra generated by'' a tuple refers to the associative algebra over $\mathbb{C}$, that is, the complex linear span of all finite words formed by these matrices.
+We emphasize that this algebra is not generated in the $C^*$-sense: it need not be self-adjoint and may be non-unital.
+In contrast, the completely positive maps act on the full matrix algebra $M_m$, which is naturally a unital $C^*$-algebra.
+In \cite{PasJE19}, Pascoe shows that this basis computation can be done by looking at the vectorization of a certain matrix.
 The $p$-tuple can be considered as the Choi-Kraus coefficients of the CP map $\tau $ on $M_m$ defined by

 Recasting the work of Pascoe and going further, we observe that the elements of the algebra generated by these coefficients can be obtained as Choi-Kraus coefficients of certain other CP maps constructed out of $\tau $.
 There are many ways we can do this.
 We also look at irreducibility of completely positive maps, in light of the study of the maximal part done in the previous section.